VDB

 Decision policy:

 risk=="not_found" → REFUSE.
-The package name does NOT exist on the
+The package/model/dataset name does NOT

-ecosystem registry — almost certainly an LLM
+…) — almost certainly an LLM hallucination, and

-hallucination, and attackers commonly squat
+attackers commonly squat hallucinated names.

-hallucinated names.
-Tell the user the name was
+Tell the user the name was made up; ask if they

-confirmation citing a corrected name.
+corrected name.

 risk=="high" → DO NOT recommend.
-Tell the user the package name,
+Tell the user the name,

 quote `reason` / `flags` verbatim, link